go-go-golems/glazed/pkg/doc/topics/14-writing-help-entries.md

 10. **SectionType**: The type of the section (GeneralTopic, Example, Application, or Tutorial).

 After the YAML frontmatter, you can write the full Markdown content for the section.
 This content will be displayed in the help output.

+Note that there is no toplevel "#" title, because that one is added by the help system.

 ## Organizing Sections